pandom/tf-az-vms/README.md

-# Your Terraform Workspace

-Update this readme with information relevant to the project you are working on.
+# Beard Application for Azure

+This application is deployed by Terraform Cloud into Azure.

+It will deploy all relevent objects to support the beard application